abrahamnash/inner-being/README.md

 🌠 **Featured Topics:**

-- **Inner Health & Journey:** Explore the depths of personal existence and life energies.
+- **Inner Being & Journeying:** Explore the depths of personal existence and life energies.

 - **Conscious Connections:** Examine the connections and shared experiences that define human interaction.